 The IUSB is a non-repayable grant paid directly into students’ financial customer accounts to pay outstanding tuition.

 Selection for the bursary is based on demonstrated financial need.
 Preference is given to students in their final year of study who provide records of employment and sufficient documentation of extenuating circumstances.

-The 2017 IUSB Competition is now open.
+The 2017 IUSB Competition is now closed.

 At the time of application, applicants must:

 - Be an international student in an undergraduate degree program at the University of Alberta.

 - Be registered in Fall 2017 term and in the previous winter term (Winter 2017)